J-Sanderson/100-days-of-code/log.md

 **Thoughts:** Finished off the todo list videos by setting up a database and hooking the app up to it.

+Started work on the timestamp microservice.
+So far the server will either return a static HTML file for the base URL or some test JSON if some parameters are added.
+The next step will be to check for dates and respond accordingly.

 **Thoughts:** That felt great!
 Next up is to dive into the FCC projects...
 I think [dateformat](https://github.com/felixge/node-dateformat) will be very useful for the first one.

+Felt amazing when I got that JSON to return.

 **Link to work:** [to-do app](https://to-do-jsanderson.glitch.me)